Clementine951/ALGOSUP_2022_Project_4_C/Documents/Technical.md

 | Bicycle Pack | Will be in the room for students coming to the establishment with | [Bicycle](https://assetstore.unity.com/packages/3d/vehicles/land/free-bicycle-pack-199782)|
 | Electric Scooter Prop | Will be in the room for students coming to the establishment with | [Electric Scooter](https://assetstore.unity.com/packages/3d/props/exterior/electric-scooter-prop-171335)|

-## 5. VR compatibility
+## 6. VR compatibility

-To enable the VR comptability on our project, we need to have the XR plugin management package installed, which can be found on the Unity website.
+To enable the VR compatibility on our project, we need to have the XR plugin management package installed, which can be found on the Unity website.
 Then, we need to go in XR plugin management in the project settings and choose what kind of VR device will be use.
 It is an Oculus in our project.
 Once that is done, we need to attach the main camera of the scene with the object which will represent the user.
 This can be done at the beginning or once the B3 modelisation is done.

-## 6. Possible issues
+## 7. Possible issues

 ### Slowness simulation